 Before you even start looking at used caravans you need to have a good idea of what you what you’re looking for.
-If you are new to caravanning the Club’s Data Sheet 1 – Choosing a Caravan is a good place to start.
+If you are new to caravanning our guide on choosing a caravan is a good place to start.
 This will help you assess the size and layout of caravan best suited to your camping style.

 The capability of your towcar is often the major factor in restricting your choice of caravan by weight and therefore size, so it is essential to obtain good advice.
-Again the Club has a Data Sheet, 20 – Matching Car and Caravan, to help, and if you are still uncertain the Club’s Technical helpline is available whose staff can talk you through the details.
+Again the Club has a a guide on Matching Car and Caravan, to help, and if you are still uncertain the Club’s Technical helpline is available whose staff can talk you through the details.
 Once you have an idea of what style and weight of caravan you require, you can start looking around to see what caravans are on offer and what sort of prices you can expect to pay.

 What price to pay

-Less obvious is the cost of hidden extras.
+- Less obvious is the cost of hidden extras.
 Unless the seller can confirm the caravan has had a recent service, it would be wise to budget for a service before taking the family out on the road with your new caravan.
 Also, consider whether you need new tyres, even if they have more than the legal minimum of tread.
-Tyres deteriorate with age and lack of use and the recommendation is to replace caravan tyres after five years and certainly not use them after seven years.
-You can check the age of the tyres by checking the coding on the side of the tyre wall.
+Tyres deteriorate with age and lack of use (see image above right) and the recommendation is to replace caravan tyres after seven years from manufacture, further details are available in the Tyre and Tyre Care guide.

 Once you have an idea of what you need to pay for your caravan you can consider the options of buying from a dealer or a private seller.
 Both have their pros and cons.